Think About Tomorrow Today

 You can begin using your account as soon as you leave employment, or you can continue to keep your assets invested.

 After leaving employment, your benefit is based on the total amount of money in your account.
 You can also claim any available Roth savings at retirement age.
+Additionally, public safety officers (as defined by the IRS) may be eligible to use 457 funds to pay for health insurance premiums.
+View more information on this topic.

 Did you know, you may be able to transfer or rollover funds into your MERS account?